BatishLodhi/DoVote/README.md

 - User-Friendly Interface: Intuitive design makes voting easy for all users.
 - Transparency: Real-time updates on candidate votes ensure transparency.
 - Accessibility: Accessible to all voters, regardless of location or ability.
-- Voter Authentication: Voters are authenticated thriugh their CNICs.
+- Voter Authentication: Voters are authenticated through their CNICs.

 ## Getting Started
 To get started with DoVote, follow these steps: